 - a faculty affiliate of Virginia Tech’s Alliance for Social, Political, Ethical, and Cultural Thought (ASPECT) program and Department of Philosophy,

-- a faculty participant and executive board member for Virginia Tech’s Integrative Graduate Education Program in Regenerative Medicine,
+- a faculty participant and executive committee member for Virginia Tech’s Integrative Graduate Education Program in Regenerative Medicine,

-- co-chair for Virginia Tech’s Disability Caucus and faculty advisor to the Disability Alliance student organization,
+- former co-chair for Virginia Tech’s Disability Caucus and current faculty advisor to the Disability Alliance student organization,

 - a board member to my region’s Center for Independent Living, the New River Valley Disability Resource Center,

-My current research focuses on the representation of disabled bodies in technological imagination and coincides with research themes of my Technology and Disability course.
-In conjunction with this research and teaching interest, I received an NSF CAREER Award to pursue this line of inquiry over the next five years, 2018-2023, themed on “Disability, Experience, and Technological Imagination.”
-From this grant, I have an active research team of graduate students and undergraduates focused on disability narratives about technology.
+My current research focuses on the representation of disabled people in technological imagination and coincides with research themes of my Technology and Disability course.
+In conjunction with this research and teaching interest, I received an NSF CAREER Award to pursue this line of inquiry over 2018-2023, themed on “Disability, Experience, and Technological Imagination.”
+From this grant, I have an active research team of graduate students and undergraduates focused on disability community narratives about technology.